MTSU-Fall-2023-Database-managment/Sylvia_UI/README.md

 <hr>

 In this project, we implement an API backend using .NET that works as a stand alone console application.
-As a reach goal we wanted to also implement an interactive frontend using React.
+As a reach goal we wanted to also implement an interactive frontend using React connecting with Express.js.

 ## Key Features:

 - Add and Remove stock data easily into your database
-- View your current database data from a Dashboard with data filters
+- View your current database data from a Dashboard with date filters
 - Analyze your data with selected charts
 - View Real-Time News on Fiance